 In ABC, everything needs to go fast.
 Have a robust and well thought out QC/QA plan to check element fabrication and installation.
 Know what you will check, how you will check it and what you will do if the result is not per plan.

 - Ultra-High Performance Concrete (UHPC) - deck closure joints

 - Decision Making Tools: Benefit/Cost Method

-- Site Procurement: Programmatic Agreements, Early Environmental Clearance and Permitting
+- Site Procurement: Programmatic Agreements, Early Environmental Clearance & Permitting

 - Project Delivery: Design-Bid-Build

 - Rapid Embankment: (none)

 - Prefabricated Bridge Elements: Full-Depth Precast Deck Panel w/o PT, Precast Column Cap (Precast Spandrel Cap Beams), Precast Abutment Cap

 - Miscellaneous Prefabricated: UHPC Closure Joint, Polymer Concrete Overlay, Precast Approach Slab, Prefabricated Railing (Ornamental Rail Panels)

 - ABC Construction Equipment: High-Capacity Crane(s), High-Capacity Crane on Barge

 The engineer’s estimate for the project was $ 27,873,800.20.
 The low bid was $43,097,946.99.
 There were 2 bidders.
 The cost per square foot of bridge was approximately $590.